 A suit to enforce a Miller Act claim should be filed after the 90 day period to make a claim.
 Other than that, there’s no clear cut answer when it should be filed.
 Every dispute is different.
 If progress towards resolving the dispute can be made without a lawsuit, handling the matter outside the courts will probably be the preferable option.
-However, a claimant only has a 1 year window to file suit, starting from the last date of furnishing labor and/or materials to the project.
+However, a claimant only has a 1-year window to file suit, starting from the last date of furnishing labor and/or materials to the project.
 This allows a claimant to utilize some time to try and handle the matter between the parties involved.
 However, if it looks like there won’t be progress towards resolving the dispute – a claimant may want to file suit sooner than later.

 Bottom line: when a claimant should file suit differs case by case.
-But all claimants must file suit within 1 year of last furnishing – or else their right to sue will vanish.
+But all claimants must file suit within 1 year of the last furnishing – or else their right to sue will vanish.

 Q2: Where Should the Lawsuit Be Filed?

-Suit must be filed in the federal district court where the project is located.
+The suit must be filed in the federal district court where the project is located.
 For the purposes of the Miller Act claim, it doesn’t matter where a claimant is located, where the prime contractor is from, or even where the surety calls home.